Introduction

 reception is identical.
 Packets are numbered in sequential order

-and wrap around to 0
+starting at 1 and wrap around to 0 after 255.

 XMODEM protocol diagram